franklemuchahary/linkedin-profile-analysis/README.md

 ### 1. Skills (Technical & Non-Technical)

+For analyzing the top/hot skills in each field, we looked at all the skills that were listed by the professionals on LinkedIn and obtained the percentage of professionals that listed each of these skills on their profiles.
+Based on this percentage, we obtained the top 30 skills for each field by sorting it in a descending manner.

 ##### Principal Data Scientists
 The following graph shows that Python is indeed the top skill possessed by 80% of principal data scientists, followed by Machine Learning.
 R programming language stands 3rd.
-This clears one of the major confusions potential data scientists have: whether to go with Python or R. Our analysis says Python and R both are important, but if you have to pick one, Python is the way to go.
+This clears one of the major confusions potential data scientists have: whether to go with Python or R. Our analysis says Python and R both are important.
+But, in addition to this, skills like Statistics and SQL are also very important and young professionals should focus on developing these skills too.

 ![Data Scientist skills](assets/skills_data_scientist.png)

 Note that these categories are not mutually exclusive, and a professional might have multiple skills that they bring to the table.

 ##### Senior Consultants
 When it comes to senior consultants, business strategy is the top skill.
 As we will see in an upcoming section about education, most of the consultants have an MBA.
-So, the readers of this playbook should focus on getting MBA in strategy if they wish to be consultants.
+So, the readers of this playbook should focus on getting an MBA in Strategy if they wish to be consultants.

 Also, the point to note is that after four management related topics, data analysis shows up.
 It is probably one of those good-to-have skills learnt by 42% of consultants.
+Providing data-backed insights during their presentations would definitely help these consultants.

 ![Consultants skills](assets/skills_consultant.png)

 ##### Chief Technology Officers

 CTOs are a mixed bag of skills.
 They do not have a major skill that differentiates them, instead, they have 5 skills that are acquired by the somewhat equal number of CTOs.
+These top skills are a combination of technical and soft management related skills.
 The top 5 skills are: Management (48%), software engineering (48%), Cloud computing (47%), leadership (47%) and finally agile (45%)

 ![CTO skills](assets/skills_CTO.png)